Maroc Telecom: Projects and investments

 On June 1, 2006, IAM launched the IPTV package deployed by Huawei Technology via the ADSL line.
 The service was the first of its kind in Africa and the Middle East.

 In July 2006, Maroc Telecom signed with the French telecommunications equipment company Alcatel a contract for a submarine communications cable connection between Morocco and France.
 Maroc Telecom's aim is to upgrade the capacity of its services (i.e. broadband services, call centers).
 The project cost €26 million and was named "Atlas Offshore".

 In December 2006, IAM invested in Burkina Faso’s ONATEL, acquiring 51% of its capital.

 On 20 June 2025, Maroc Telecom entered a long-term partnership with the International Finance Corporation (IFC) to accelerate digital connectivity in Chad and Mali through a €370 million loan.
 The funding will support the rollout of 4G services, enhancing mobile internet quality and coverage, with Maroc Telecom aiming to drive digital development in both countries.

 During a meeting with Office National des Postes et Télécommunications, the Moroccan prime minister Aziz Akhannouch announced that Morocco will be introducing 5G to the Kingdom by November 2025.

+On November 7, 2025, Maroc Telecom, alongside Inwi and Orange Morocco officially introduced 5G to Morocco in major cities.